Pawpaw picking up is rare

 Finding your first pawpaw is a thrilling moment.

 I can remember exactly where it happened and when.
 It was the summer of 1987 in Longwood, Florida, in The Springs, a gated community, along a nature walk.
-I happened to glance over and saw a pair of horribly stunted misshapen green bananas.
+I happened to glance over and saw a pair of horribly stunted misshapen green pears.
 And as is often the case, once one gets the image of the plant in the head by meeting it in person, one begins to see them.
 Their most common appearance in Central Florida is along the margins of Interstate 4 in the Deland area, and of course, pastures.

 Wild pawpaws fall in the same category as gopher apples.
 The woodland creatures usually find them first so you rarely see a ripe one.
 The fruit is edible straight from the tree but palatability varies.
 There are two general types.
 One ripens early and is large with flavorful yellow flesh; the other is often smaller, ripens later, and has white, milder flesh.
 You can also divide pawpaws another way, Florida and all others.
 Florida’s pawpaws tend to be shrubs, if not dwarfs.
 They are: Asimina obovata, Asimina incana, Asimina reticulata, Asimina longifolia, Asimina pygmaea, and Asimina tetramera.
 Farther north one can find the Asimina triloba reaching small tree height and in the coastal areas Asimina parviflora.
 While I have not personally tasted them all Dr. Daniel Austin in Florida Ethnobotany says he presumes they are all edible.